Refusal of inheritance

 Alienation of the inheritance

-Costs of succession proceedings
+Costs of inheritance proceedings

-What about the fees for succession proceedings?
+What about the fees for the succession proceedings?
 Although inheritance tax has been abolished in the past and heirs are also exempt from income tax, inheritance proceedings still cost something.
 It is necessary to pay for the services of a notary.
 The fee, which is regulated directly by a decree, is based on the value of the estate and includes any other costs involved in preparing the succession proceedings.
-Since 2021, the notary’s remuneration has been increased to the following values:
+As of 2021, the notary’s remuneration has been increased to the following values:

 • The notary receives 2% of the first CZK 500,000 (at least CZK 2,000 thereafter).